Back to news

 • Data sources: PostgreSQL, SQLite, CSV, APIs

-The 118+ integrations figure checks out, per the integrations docs.
+The 118+ integrations figure checks out, per the integrations docs (opens in a new tab).
 Worth knowing how they're built, though: they come from Composio's connector catalog through one-click OAuth, not a local plugin system with a standard interface as the original framing suggested.
 The article elsewhere claims the community has contributed over 70 integration plugins, with new ones added weekly.
 No source backs that up, and given the Composio-powered model it looks unfounded, so treat it as an unconfirmed claim rather than a feature.

 Memory Trees: The Knowledge System